jpgmv1998/reproducible_paper_template/README.md

 * `code`

-  * All files inside this folder should be in version control and committed regularly when changes are made. all files with the prefix `_template_` should be replaced by your scripts, adjusting the script name accordingly, or deleted from your project.
+  * All files inside this folder should be in version control and regularly committed when changes are made.
+All files with the prefix `_template_` should be replaced by your scripts, adjusting the script name accordingly or deleted from your project.

-  * `_template_MASTERFILE.R` - main MASTERFILE R script to run all subfolders masterfiles, including all R scripts.
+  * `_template_MASTERFILE.R` - main MASTERFILE R script to run all subfolders master files, including all R scripts.

   * `setup.R` - R script for initial R setup.
-Install/load relevant R packages, configure `groundhog` to select all packages based on a specific date, install `tinytex` to generate PDFs from .tex and .Rmd files, describe additional packages that might be useful, source personal functions to use across multiple scripts.
+Install/load relevant R packages, configure `groundhog` to select all packages based on a specific date, install `tinytex` to generate PDFs from .tex and .Rmd files, describe additional packages that might be useful, and source personal functions to use across multiple scripts.

   * `_functions` - a folder containing R scripts with custom functions used in multiple scripts across the project like:

-    * `ExportTimeProcessing.R` - an R script to store `ExportTimeProcessing` function used to calculate and export the time of processing of each R script to csv files.
+    * `ExportTimeProcessing.R` - an R script to store the `ExportTimeProcessing` function used to calculate and export each R script's processing time to CSV files.

   * `raw2clean` - a folder containing:

       * one `_template_datasetName_raw2clean.R` R script for each dataset folder in `data/raw2clean`.
-The goal of each script is to read the file(s) in the `data/raw2clean/datasetName_dataSource/input` folder, perform simple cleaning tasks, and save the cleaned data in the `data/raw2clean/datasetName_dataSource/output` folder preferably in `.rds` format.
+The goal of each script is to read the file(s) in the `data/raw2clean/datasetName_dataSource/input` folder, perform simple cleaning tasks, and save the cleaned data in the `data/raw2clean/datasetName_dataSource/output` folder, preferably in `.rds` format.

       * `_template_masterfile_raw2clean.R` - an R script to source all raw2clean R scripts and specify the order when relevant.

-      * `_timeProcessing_raw2clean.csv` - a csv file containing the time each script took to run (not present, but is automatically generated after running `_template_masterfile_raw2clean.R`).
+      * `_timeProcessing_raw2clean.csv` - a CSV file containing each script's time to run (not present, but is automatically generated after running `_template_masterfile_raw2clean.R`).

   * `projectSpecific` - a folder containing:

       * `_template_masterfile_projectSpecific.R` - an R script to source all `projectSpecifc` R scripts in the desired sequence.

-      * `_timeProcessing_projectSpecific.csv` - a csv file containing the total time of all project-specific scripts (not present, but is automatically generated after running `_template_masterfile_projectSpecific.R`)
+      * `_timeProcessing_projectSpecific.csv` - a CSV file containing the total time of all project-specific scripts (not present, but is automatically generated after running `_template_masterfile_projectSpecific.R`)

       * `_template_variableTheme_projectSpecific_prepData.R` - R script(s) to manipulate cleaned dataset(s) before generating the sample(s) of interest

-      * `_template_sampleConstruction_projectSpecific_unitLevel.R` - R script to create the sample(s) of interest (e.g. panel, cross-section, spatial) at a given unit level (e.g. farm, municipality, country).
+      * `_template_sampleConstruction_projectSpecific_unitLevel.R` - R script to create the sample(s) of interest (e.g., panel, cross-section, spatial) at a given unit level (e.g., farm, municipality, country).

-      * `_template_dataFormat_variableTheme_projectSpecific_unitLevel.R` - R script(s) to extract/create the variables of interest and merge with the relevant sample (according to `dataFormat`) for a give unit level.
-If there is only one relevant format exclude the prefix `dataFormat`.
+      * `_template_dataFormat_variableTheme_projectSpecific_unitLevel.R` - R script(s) to extract/create the variables of interest and merge with the relevant sample (according to `dataFormat`) for a given unit level.
+If there is only one relevant format, exclude the prefix `dataFormat`.

-      * `_template_sampleForAnalysis_unitLevel.R` - R script to combine all relevant files in `data/projectSpecific/unitLevel` into output file(s) for analysis at a given unit level.
+      * `_template_sampleForAnalysis_unitLevel.R` - R script to combine all relevant files in `data/projectSpecific/unitLevel` into the output file(s) for analysis at a given unit level.

   * `analysis` - a folder to store scripts that generate stats, figures, and tables with the results of interest: